ag7dev/CodeVortex/README.md

 # CodeVortex 🌀

 **CodeVortex** is a powerful Windows-based tool for process injection.
 It allows you to allocate memory in a target process and inject a copy of the current process's executable into that memory space.
 By utilizing direct system calls such as `NtOpenProcess`, `NtAllocateVirtualMemory`, `NtWriteVirtualMemory`, and `NtCreateThreadEx`, it performs seamless injection and execution of code within the remote process.
-This project demonstrates the use of low-level Windows APIs for effective code injection.

 ## Key Features 🔑